01 of 06

 Basil is Easy to Start from Seed

 Basil is incredibly easy to start from seed.
-You can direct seed or start your seeds inside about a month before your last frost date (you will want to set them outside about 2 weeks after your last frost date).
+You can direct seed or start your seeds inside about a month before your last frost date.
+Note that you will want to set them outside about 2 weeks after your last frost date.
 Basil needs some light to germinate, so don't plant the seeds too deeply--only 1/4" deep.
-Temperatures around 70°F are perfect, but you have some flexibility with the temperature.
-Plants will germinate from 5-10 days.
+Temperatures around 70 F are perfect, but you have some flexibility with the temperature.
+Plants will germinate for 5 to 10 days.

-Transplant carefully when the plants have 3-4 sets of leaves.
+Transplant carefully when the plants have 3 to 4... sets of leaves.

 05 of 06